PointsCoder/GPT-Driver/README.md

 ```
 python gpt-driver/test.py -i your_model_id -o your_output_file_name
 ```
 You can get a `your_output_file_name.pkl` that contains a `Dict[token: np.array((6, 2))]` where each test sample has a 3-second planned trajectory.
 This pickle file can be directly used for evaluation on nuScenes.
-Please refer to [ST-P3](https://github.com/OpenDriveLab/ST-P3/blob/main/evaluate.py) for evaluation.

 b.
-We also have plans to integrate nuScenes evaluation into this codebase (probably in this year).
-Stay tuned!
+You can refer to the code and data [here](https://drive.google.com/drive/folders/1NCqPtdK8agPi1q3sr9-8-vPdYj08OCAE?usp=sharing) for evaluating the motion planning performance on nuScenes.

 ## Citation
 If you find this project useful in your research, please consider cite: